abridged/collabland-dev/help-docs/FAQ/collab-token.md

-# Get $COLLAB Tokens
+# How to get $COLLAB tokens

+## TLDR

+- If you have a completely new wallet without any assets, fund your wallet with Optimism ETH from an existing wallet or a centralised exchange and then swap the Optimism ETH for COLLAB tokens.
+- If you have an old wallet but only have Mainnet ETH on it, swap it for Optimism ETH and then swap the Optimism ETH with COLLAB tokens.
+- If you have an lld wallet with some Optimism ETH in it, directly swap for COLLAB tokens.

 If you have recently created a new wallet address and are ready to acquire $COLLAB tokens, follow these steps to successfully add $COLLAB tokens to your new wallet:

 ## Step 1: Add Optimism Network to Your Wallet

 At the moment, the $COLLAB Tokens are only available on Optimism so to begin, you need to add the Optimism network to your wallet.
-Refer to your wallet's settings or preferences and locate the option to add a new network.
-Depending on your wallet providder, you might be required to provide the following details to add the Optimism network:

-- Network Name: Optimism
-- Network RPC URL: [Insert Optimism RPC URL]
-- Chain ID: [Insert Optimism Chain ID]
-- Symbol: [Insert Optimism Symbol, e.g., ETH]
-- Block Explorer URL: [Insert Optimism Block Explorer URL]

-For instance, you can add the Optimism network to your MetaMask wallet by going to [https://chainlist.org/chain/10](https://chainlist.org/chain/10) and clicking:
+For instance, you can add the Optimism network to your MetaMask wallet by going to [https://chainlist.org/chain/10](https://chainlist.org/chain/10).

-- `Connect Wallet` (to connect your metamask wallet) and
-- `Add to MetaMask` (to add the Optimism network to the connected wallet).

 Once you have added the Optimism network, ensure that you have selected it as your active network in your wallet interface.